AboLregal/DBSCAN_algo/README.md

 the input data (dat)

 by applying the method of dbscan , the output will be cluster indecies (idx) ,a clusters groups (G3)

+idx2=dbscan(dat,e,mnpts); this line only works for matlab r2019 a and older versions